-From an internal perspective, if any deficiency infringes the rights of its own employees, such as leaking the personal information of the employees, those employees may also sue the company and claim for damages.
+From an internal perspective, if any deficiency infringes the rights of the employees, such as personal information leakage, those employees may also sue the company and claim for damages.

 Do undertakings face administrative or regulatory consequences for risk and compliance management deficiencies?